-Next, add up your long-term obligations, which include your mortgage and college tuition.
+Add up your long-term obligations.
+This includes your mortgage and college tuition.

 Calculating an education fund is tricky because you have no idea where your children will be going to college.
 Perhaps the best method is to use the present average college cost in the United States and the number of years away your children are from entering college.
-The average college costs for the 2009-2010 school year were $7,020 annually for a public, four-year institution, and $26,273 annually for a private, four-year institution, according to The College Board.
-These tuition costs represent an increase of 6.5% and 4.4%, respectively, from the previous school year.
+According to The College Board, tuition can vary from $36,000 for a public, four-year institution to $120,000 or more for a private, four-year institution.

 Now that you've tallied all of your income needs, figure out what resources you have to meet them.
 To do this, add all available savings, stocks, bonds, mutual funds, the death benefit payable under existing life insurance (such as group life through your employer) and Social Security.
 You and your spouse can find out how much you'll get through the Social Security Administration (SSA) by visiting the SSA's Web site, where you can get an estimate of how much you should have in Social Security benefits.